 What Happens To Your Body When You're Hangry

 Sound familiar?
 If it does, you're not alone.
-You've likely experienced being hangry—hungry plus angry—a phenomenon where people become grumpy and short-tempered (Read: turn into ravenous, crazy people) when they're overdue for a snack.
+You've likely experienced hanger—anger fueled by hunger—a phenomenon where people become grumpy and short-tempered (Read: turn into ravenous, crazy people) when they're overdue for a snack and their blood sugar is running low.
 It feels like your stomach is about to eat itself, your brain feels like it's in a fog, and your body feels drained.
-Not only is being hangry a particularly uncomfortable situation to be in (for you and whomever the poor soul is who happens to be near you at the time), it can also lead to heightened food cravings, putting you at risk of indulging in whatever food you spot first—whether it's healthy or not.
+Not only is hanger extremely uncomfortable (for you and whomever the poor soul is who happens to be near you at the time), but it can also lead to heightened food cravings, putting you at risk of reaching for an unhealthy snack and making less-than-optimal food choices.

 What happens when you don't get food?
 It all starts with ghrelin.
 When the stomach is empty, it releases ghrelin, the hunger hormone.
 Ghrelin is produced in the gut in response to your standard meal schedule—as well as at the mere sight or smell of food—and is designed to signal your brain that your body needs more energy or food.
 When ghrelin hits the brain, it hits areas that control your body's automatic processes, metabolism, and the reward center we just mentioned.
 When ghrelin causes all that stimulation, your brain has to listen.
 And it usually does so by making you eat food.
 So when you're depriving that sensation, you're really ticking off your brain.

 Your Dopamine Levels Decrease